liferay/liferay-docs/discover/portal/articles/08-search/00-intro.markdown

 $$$

-In order for content to be searchable, it must first be indexed. @product@ uses Lucene for indexing and searching for content.
-Please refer to the Lucene section of the portal properties file if you'd like to customize @product@'s indexing and search behavior.
+In order for content to be searchable, it must first be indexed.
+By default,
+@product@ uses uses Elasticsearch, as searh engine built on the Lucene search engine library, for indexing and searching for content.
+Refer to the Lucene section of the portal properties file to customize @product@'s indexing and search behavior.
 By default, @product@ indexes blog posts, wiki articles, message board posts, Documents and Media files' descriptions, and web content articles.
 If a Documents and Media file is a text file, the file's